 By Shalette N. Mitchell, Lone Star Legal Aid Katrina, Rita, Ike, and Harvey are a few of the infamous hurricanes that have caused death, damage, and destruction in Texas.
 In addition to natural disasters, other disruptions such as electrical issues, plumbing failures, and hazardous waste can have disastrous effects.
 Unfortunately, intentional acts of violence are… Continue reading Practical Tips on Preparing for Disasters

-From the vaults: In collaboration with Texas Bar Blog for National Pro Bono Week Cynthia Herrera is a public interest attorney with the Texas Advocacy Project.
+In collaboration with Texas Bar Blog for National Pro Bono Week Rachael Watson is a Paralegal with the Paralegal Services of North Texas.
 What kind of pro bono do you do and how long have you been doing it?
-I am a justice warrior (a.k.a. a public interest attorney) and a staunch advocate for… Continue reading Pro Bono Spotlight: Rachael M. Watson
+I have been doing pro bono work for almost five years now.
+I work with attorneys across the state… Continue reading Pro Bono Spotlight: Rachael M. Watson